 Let us write down the State Update Equation for the velocity:

 The value of the factor \( \beta \) depends on the precision level of the radar.
 Suppose that the \( 1 \sigma \) precision of the radar is 20m.
-The 90 meters gap between the predicted range and the measured range most likely results from a change in the aircraft velocity.
-In this case we should set the \( \beta \) factor to a high value.
+The 90 meters gap between the predicted and measured ranges most likely results from a change in the aircraft velocity.
+In this case, we should set the \( \beta \) factor to a high value.
 If we set \( \beta \) = 0.9, then the estimated velocity would be:

 \[ \hat{\dot{x}}_{n,n}= \hat{\dot{x}}_{n,n-1}+ \beta \left( \frac{z_{n}-\hat{x}_{n,n-1}}{ \Delta t} \right) =40+0.9 \left( \frac{30110-30200}{5} \right) =23.8m/s \]